Skip to main content

 String whereClause = 'Title__c like \'%'+String.escapeSingleQuotes(textualTitle)+'%\' ';

-This time we’re using string.escapesinglequotes() to make sure the user-provided single quote is treated as data rather than code.
+This time we’re using string.escapesinglequotes() to make sure the user-provided single quote is escaped to appear as data rather than as a query control character.
 Thus, the application is no longer vulnerable.

-It is important to point out, however, that this solution applies only to strings.
-Not all variables are strings, and not all SOQL injection attacks require the use of a single quote character.
-Other solutions will be required to prevent SOQL injections in these types of code.
+However, it is important to point out that this solution applies only to strings.
+Not all variables are strings, and not all SOQL injection attacks require using a single quote character.
+Other solutions are required to prevent SOQL injections in these types of code.

 Replacing Characters